eHarmony/aloha/src/site/markdown/in_depth_walkthrough.md

 - weight: optional float

 and the function of these two parameters.
-Let's say that we could write scala functions to extract the height and width from out input type.
+Let's say that we could write scala functions to extract the height and width from the input type.
 For simplicity, let's say we are working with a `Map[String, Any]`.
 Then, our functions could be written like the following:

 ```scala